HadrienG2/grayscott/README.md

 In the same spirit as the C++ version, the code is sliced into several crates:

 - `data` defines the general data model, parameters and HDF5 file I/O.
-- `compute/xyz` crates implement the various compute backends, except for `compute/bench` which provides shared benchmarking utilities.
-Here are the backends in suggested learning order:
+- `compute/xyz` crates implement the various compute backends, based on a small layer of shared infrastructure defined in `compute/shared`.
+Here are the compute backends in suggested learning order:
     * The `naive` backend follows the original naive algorithm but makes idiomatic use of the `ndarray` multidimensional array library.
     * The `regular` backend leverages the fact that the computation is simpler